kristinaleilani/kristinaleilani.github.io/_pages/teachingoutreach.md

 **Research mentor**

-Currently mentoring six undergraduate students in a collaborative research project on coral adaptation.
-I train my students in all research skills- including genetics lab procedures, bioinformatics pipelines, population genetics analyses in R, and scientific writing- with the intent that all students will be co-authors of the resulting manuscript.
+I mentored six undergraduate students in a collaborative research project on coral adaptation.
+I trained my students in all research skills- including genetics lab procedures, bioinformatics pipelines, population genetics analyses in R, and scientific writing- and all students became lead co-authors of the resulting manuscript.

 <p>&nbsp;</p>